An Introduction to Regional Partitioning with Spanner

-Masaya Matsuda (Service Reliability Group (SRG) of the Media Headquarters)@mm_matsuda816)is.
+Masaya Matsuda of the Service Reliability Group (SRG) in the Media Division@mm_matsuda816)is.

-I hope this will be helpful to those who are considering implementing regional partitioning.
+We hope this will be helpful for those considering implementing regional partitioning.

-Until now, Spanner has been able to handle data transparently across geographically separated locations by using multi-region instances, but by leveraging regional partitions, individual rows within a database table can be stored in instances in different regions.
+Previously, Spanner allowed for transparent data handling across geographically separated locations by utilizing multi-region instances.
+Now, by leveraging regional partitions, it's possible to store individual rows within a database table on instances in different regions.

-Please refer to this page for the release details.
+Please refer to this page for release details.

-• By storing data in partitions geographically close to the region where queries are executed, you can expect to see reduced write latency and stronger read latency compared to traditional multi-region configurations.
+• By storing data in partitions geographically close to the region where queries are executed, significant reductions in write latency and read latency can be expected compared to traditional multi-region configurations.

-• If the load ratio between asia-northeast1 and us-east1 is 10:2, you can create a 10-node partition in asia-northeast1 and a 2-node partition in us-east1.
+• If the load ratio between asia-northeast1 and us-east1 is 10:2, then you can create a partition with 10 nodes in asia-northeast1 and a partition with 2 nodes in us-east1.

 Main limitations

-These are limitations as of the preview release date of December 2, 2024.
+These are the limitations as of the preview release on 2024/12/02.
 They may change in the future.

 • Available in Spanner Enterprise Plus edition.